Tuning the Optical Properties of an MoSe$_2$ Monolayer Using Nanoscale Plasmonic Antennas: Results and Discussion

-To optically characterize our nanostructures (see \hyperref[sec:Methods]{Methods}), and thus probe the underlying light-matter interaction mechanisms, we performed differential reflectance spectroscopy.
+To optically characterize our nanostructures (see \hyperref[sec:Methods]{Methods}), and thus probe the underlying light--matter interaction mechanisms, we performed differential reflectance spectroscopy.
 A typical spectrum recorded from a bare nanoantenna, shown in Figure \ref{fig:Figure1}f (blue), exhibits a broad plasmonic resonance centered at $\SI{\sim1.68}{\electronvolt}$.
-Due to the asymmetric shape, the spectrum is fitted with a double Lorentzian curve, which may be the result of a small size difference in the two nanoantenna arms.
+Because of the asymmetric shape, the spectrum is fitted with a double Lorentzian curve, which may be the result of a small size difference in the two nanoantenna arms.
 Away from the antennas, the bare flake shows the typical signature of $A$- ($\SI{\sim1.57}{\electronvolt}$) and $B$-excitons ($\SI{\sim1.78}{\electronvolt}$) of the $\mathrm{MoSe_2}$ monolayer at room temperature \cite{li_measurement_2014}, as shown in Figure \ref{fig:Figure1}f (gray).
-The spectral mismatch between the $A$-exciton and the plasmon resonance of the bare antenna is intentional since, as discussed above, the introduction of a monolayer on top of the antenna redshifts the resonance (see Figure \hyperlink{page.10}{S5}b).
+The spectral mismatch between the $A$-exciton and the plasmon resonance of the bare antenna is intentional since, as discussed above, the introduction of a monolayer on top of the antenna redshifts the resonance (see Figure \hyperlink{page.11}{S5}b).
 The optical response of the $\mathrm{MoSe_2}$-coupled dipole nanoantenna, depicted in red in Figure \ref{fig:Figure1}f, consists of two peaks: the low-energy (LE) peak and high-energy (HE) peak separated by a dip at the $A$-exciton position.

 To understand the nature of the optical response of the hybrid nanoantenna-MoSe$_2$ structure, we analyze the data using a coupled oscillator model (COM) \cite{wu_quantum-dot-induced_2010, pelton_strong_2019}.
 The COM considers plasmonic and excitonic modes as coupled damped harmonic oscillators driven by an external electric field.
-Starting from the equations of motion of such a system, we derive the resulting scattering cross-section $\sigma_{\mathrm{scat}}$ of the coupled exciton-plasmon system as a function of photon energy $E$.
+Starting from the equations of motion of such a system, we derive the resulting scattering cross section $\sigma_{\mathrm{scat}}$ of the coupled exciton--plasmon system as a function of photon energy $E$.
 It is given by \cite{wu_quantum-dot-induced_2010}: